 This is the best butternut squash soup recipe with the perfect blend of herbs and spices, nice and creamy, easy to make, plus you can freeze the leftovers.

-Today we're making a big of one of my favorite colder weather soups in the Chili Pepper Madness kitchen - Butternut Squash Soup.
+Today we're making a big pot of one of my favorite colder weather soups in the Chili Pepper Madness kitchen - Butternut Squash Soup.

 My butternut squash soup recipe is filled with a select blend of spices and fresh herbs that compliment the natural sweetness of the butternut squash.